art-in/microcosm/docs/gotchas/dom.md

     **Solution**: ignore iOS Safari, use PE with fallback to mouse events (to keep code simpler, and hoping Webkits will eventually accept PE).

+---

+3. Chrome for Android can generate constant flow of `pointermove` events even if there is no movement (`movementX, movementY == 0`).
+It depends on device.
+I'm seeing this on Xperia Z1, but not on Nexus 7.